yuanliu1/cqed-vibronic-simulation/README.md

 **3_chromophore_vibornic_simulation_CD_noise.ipynb** <a name="cdnoise"></a>

-This Jupyter notebook tests to see what effect realistic CD-infidelity rates will have on our simulation.
+This Jupyter notebook tests to see what effect realistic Conditional Displacement infidelity rates will have on our simulation.
 You can execute this the same way as any other Jupyter notebook.

-### Miscellaneous <a name="misc"></a>

 ## Performance <a name="perf"></a>